kevinrjones/jakarta-9-web-fundamentals/exercises/m4/instructions.md

 <% } %>
 ```
 1. In index.jsp add a call to `<%@include file="_topics.jsp"%>` to make sure the topics are included in the page
-1. Deploy and run the tests, x tests should pass
+1. Deploy and run the tests, 5 tests should pass

 ## Create and Use a Model to Display the News Items

-1. In the `MainServlet` find the `setupData` method and add a call to data in the `request` with the name `items`
+1. In the `MainServlet` find the `setupData` method and add a call to add the data into the `request` with the name `items`
 The code should look like this:
 ```java
         request.setAttribute("items", data);